 What I Love about Being a Psychotherapist

 Being a psychotherapist is one of the greatest privileges I have had in my life.
 As a psychologist, I have the honor of sharing the unique journey of each person I work with as they strive to make a better life for themselves.
-One of the most powerful experiences an individual can have is the discovery of a new way of understanding, an opening to a new feeling or a re-opening to a long-neglected part of herhimself and the chance to nurture.
-In my work with patients, once we understand the patterns and find the blind spots, we can set to building new skills, making new choices, developing new habits, and old ways of being that didn't work so well begin naturally to fall by the wayside.
+One of the most powerful experiences an individual can have is the discovery of a new way of understanding, an opening to a new feeling or a re-opening to a long-neglected part of her- or himself and the chance to nurture that.
+Once we understand the patterns and find the blind spots, we can begin building new skills, making new choices, developing new habits, and the old ways of being that didn't work so well begin naturally to fall by the wayside.

 My personal background is as eclectic as my practice: I became a psychologist relatively late in life, having explored a wide range of careers, as a professional musician, breadmaker, massage therapist, player piano restorer, even helping to manage a small Wall Street business consulting firm.
-I have personalavocational interests in music, astronomy, cartoon art, bicycle racing, and Eastern philosophy.
+I have personal and avocational interests in music, astronomy, cartoon art, woodworking, and Eastern philosophy.
 This breadth of experience and interest has exposed me to a great many ways of seeing and understanding the world; I draw on these perspectives every day in my practice and I believe they help me appreciate in a very deep way the unique experiences of each person who works with me.

 Importance of the Client-Therapist Alliance

-I believe that the relationship between a psychologist and clientpatient is the single most important aspect of effective psychotherapy.
+I believe that the relationship between psychologist and patient is the single most important aspect of effective psychotherapy.
 Together, we co-create a safe space that allows for the understanding, insight, and action that produce change.
 We are fellow travelers, each bringing unique experience to the dynamic: I have expertise in how human beings work; you are the expert on you and your life.
 Together, we can uncover insights and design effective ways to change what you want changed.